Py-mon/Luon/README.md

 Basically a self-ran, zero-argument function

-Used for
+Used for:

 - Titling a block of code and seeing exactly what it applies to (unlike a comment would)
+- Allows for less explaining comments by having titled sections of code for more readable code
-- Repeating code blocks without arguments
+- Repeating code-blocks without arguments
-- Making a function, would require you to call it after you make it.
+- Making a function, would require you to call it after you make it

 Has its own scope.